How CreditShield Works

 01

-Upload Your Credit Report
+Pull Your Free Credit Report

 Under the Fair Credit Reporting Act (FCRA), you have a federally protected right to dispute any information on your credit report that is inaccurate, incomplete, or unverifiable.
 Credit bureaus are required by law to investigate your dispute within 30 days and remove or correct any information they cannot verify.
-This right is the legal basis for everything CreditShield does -- and it applies to every consumer, regardless of credit score or financial situation.
+You do not need to hire anyone to exercise this right — it belongs to you.

 02